drug-design/course/docs/chapters/molecular-similarity.md

 #### Absence of Particular Features
 *[nce]: New Chemical Entity: a compound not previously described.

-Are a turtle and an elephant similar because neither of them do not have wings?
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/absence-particular-features-7edd3e0a'><i class='fa fa-play' aria-hidden='true'></i></button>Are a turtle and an elephant similar because neither of them do not have wings?
 While this is partly a philosophical question it needs to be mentioned since there are molecular similarity methods that, in addition to judging similarity based on features that indeed do match, also take features into account which do not match.
 The molecules shown below are all antidepressants.
 NK-1145 and LU-3010 do not have the tricyclic moiety normally found in the other structures, so in this context they are similar.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[moiety]: Fragments, functional groups or portions of chemical compounds.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer